 Your ticket is booked, your plans made, all that’s left is packing.
 So what do you wear around Paris if you don’t want to scream “tourist”?
 Before you start packing, learn the Dos and Don’ts of dressing in Paris for both men and women.

 In France, dressing nicely is considered good manners, but not looking like a tourist is also a practical matter in Paris.
 The more you fit in, the less of a target you’ll be for scammers, pickpockets and people trying to sell you stuff you don’t want.
-It will also save you being stared at by disapproving locals in restaurants.
+It will also save you being stared at by disapproving locals in restaurants and on the metro.
 You will get better service wherever you go if you are dressed according to French custom.